 You may be asking how this exhibition in Italy came about?
-And I have to admit, it was purely from a chance meeting.
+I have to admit, it’s purely from a chance meeting.

 Initially, an exhibition at the castle for International Women’s Day in March 2017 was decided.
-As this didn’t happen, other dates throughout the year were thrown about, until the exhibition was incorporated with the winter Exit & Friends festival at Palazzo Sersale in Cerisano.
-And what a stunning space for my exhibition in this fourteenth-century gorgeous building!
+As this didn’t happen, other dates throughout the year discussed until the exhibition was incorporated with the winter Exit & Friends festival at Palazzo Sersale in Cerisano.
+And, what a stunning space for my exhibition in this fourteenth-century gorgeous building.

 I am very grateful to the Mayor of Cerisano: Lucio Di Gioia for this opportunity and support.
 Take a peek at this elegant venue (Video credit: hallo bunny)…